 This Recommended Standard provides several alternative authentication/integrity algorithms which may be chosen for use by individual missions depending on their specific mission environments.

 This Recommended Standard does not specify how, when, or where these algorithms should be implemented or used.
-Those specifics are left to the individual mission planners based on the mission security requirements and the results of the mission threat/risk vulnerability analysis.
-Suggestions for the use of these algorithms may be found in The Application of CCSDS Protocols to Secure Systems (reference [B1]) and the CCSDS Security Architecture for Space Data Systems (reference [B5]).
+Those specifics are left to the individual mission planners based on the mission security requirements and the results of the mission risk analysis.
+Suggestions for the use of these algorithms may be found in The Application of CCSDS Protocols to Secure Systems (reference [B1]), the CCSDS Security Architecture for Space Data Systems (reference [B17]), and the draft CCSDS Space Data Link Security Protocol (reference [B23]).

 By using standardized, well-known algorithms, the use of high-quality cryptography and authentication is ensured, the potential rewards of economies of scale through the ability to buy off-the-shelf products is enabled, and the potential for interoperability among missions choosing the same algorithm is assured.

+The implementer shall take into account that the use of this recommendation alone does not mitigate all security risks related to confidentiality, integrity, and authentication.
+An information security risk assessment is necessary to identify additional security risks.
 Scope

 The algorithms contained in this document are recommended for use on space missions with a requirement for information (e.g., data, voice, and video) confidentiality, authentication, or authenticated confidentiality.
 The algorithms may be employed on any or all mission communications links such as the forward space link (e.g., telecommand), the return space link (e.g., telemetry, science data), as well as across the ground data network.
-They could as well be used to ensure confidentiality and authenticity of stored data (e.g., ‘data at rest’).
+They could as well be used to ensure confidentiality and authenticity of stored data.

 A symmetric algorithm assumes that all communicating entities possess a shared secret (i.e., a ‘key’) which enables them to encrypt, decrypt, and authenticate information shared among them.
 The manner in which the shared secret is distributed and managed (key management) is not within the scope of this document.
+Further information on key management can be found in the CCSDS Space Missions Key Management Concept (reference [B22]).

 applicability

-This Recommended Standard is applicable to all civilian space missions with a requirement for information confidentiality, authentication, or integrity.
+This Recommended Standard is applicable to all civilian space missions with a requirement for information confidentiality, authentication, and authenticated confidentiality.

-While the use of security services is encouraged for all missions, particularly on command links, the results of a threat/risk analysis and the realities of schedule/cost drivers may reduce or eliminate its need on a mission-by-mission basis.
+While the use of security services is encouraged for all missions, particularly on command links, the results of a risk analysis may reduce or eliminate its need on a mission-by-mission basis.

 rationale

 Traditionally, security mechanisms have not been employed on civilian space missions.
-In recognition of the increased threat, there has been a steady migration towards the integration of security services and mechanisms.
+In recognition of the increased threat, there has been a steady trend towards the integration of security services and mechanisms.
 For example, ground network infrastructures typically make use of controlled or protected networks.
 However, telecommands, telemetry, and science payload data, are still, for the most part, transmitted over unencrypted and unauthenticated radio frequency (RF) channels.
-As the threat environment becomes more hostile, this concept of operation becomes much more dangerous.
+As the threat environment becomes more hostile, this concept of operation becomes much more susceptible to attacks.

-This CCSDS Cryptographic Algorithm Recommended Standard is the foundation for all other CCSDS security Recommended Standards and Recommended Practices.
 This CCSDS Cryptographic Algorithm Recommended Standard is necessary because of the increasing interconnection of ground networks; the movement towards joy-sticking of instruments by principal investigators; the decreasing costs for hardware, potentially allowing cheap rogue ground stations to be established; and national trends towards enhancing mission security.
 These recommended algorithms establish a set of common denominators among all missions for implementing information security services.

 document structure